jrandj/aws-security-specialty/README.md

 1. Test WAF rules to ensure they block malicious traffic.

-    * WAF classic provides 2 REST APIs for the service: one for the global WAF for association with Amazon CloudFront, and another API for region services, such as API Gateway and the ALB.
+    * WAF classic provides two REST APIs for the service: one for the global WAF for association with Amazon CloudFront, and another API for region services, such as API Gateway and the ALB.
 AWS WAF Classic uses conditions to match incoming requests with patterns.
 It provides conditions for cross-site scripting, geolocation based on the requester’s IP address, IP address matching, request size constraints, SQL injection patterns, and string/regex matching.
 A rule contains one or more conditions to match incoming requests and take a block, allow, or account action.
 Multiple conditions are combined with a logical AND.

     * WAF rules are a little more complicated.
 WAF also introduces the concept of ACL capacity units, which are a method used to calculate capacity for rules based on the complexity.
 When you create a web ACL, it comes with 1,500 Web ACL Capacity Units (WCUs).
 Rules are either regular or rate based.
 The rule components are shown below:
         <p align="center">